bigskysoftware/_hyperscript/www/posts/2021-04-06-aysnc-transparency-in-practice.md

     get (amount * rate).toFixed(2)
     return `${amount} ${fromCurrency} is worth ${result} ${toCurrency} in the following countries: ${countries}`
 ```

+Note that in the returned string literal, we are referring to the previous value calculated with the `result` symbol.
+Again, you may use either `it` or `result` depending on which reads more clearly.

 ## The Punchline